 We'll update this website when anything changes.

-It's expected that rules around 'minimum service levels' for strikes will be removed.
+Rules around 'minimum service levels' for strikes were removed on 18 December 2025.
 These rules were about keeping services running when there's a strike.
-Change expected as soon as the Bill becomes law.

 Increased dismissal protection for industrial action

-Dismissal for taking part in industrial action is expected to become 'automatically unfair'.
+Dismissal for taking part in industrial action will become 'automatically unfair'.
 This will remove the current 12-week limit for claiming unfair dismissal.
-Change expected 2 months after the Bill becomes law.
+This will change in February 2026.

 Trade union activity